notoier/PenguTFT/README.txt

 The bot will automatically assign your TFT role (for example, TFT – Gold) and update all player ranks every 6 hours.

+### 🔁 Automatic Updates

+Every 6 hours, the bot will:

+Fetch the latest TFT rank for all linked players.

+Update their roles if they’ve climbed or dropped ranks.

+Remove roles from users who are no longer linked.

+You can easily adjust the update interval in the code (setInterval).

+### 🧹 Automatic Cleanup

+If a user leaves the server or is removed from data.json, the bot will remove their TFT roles during the next update cycle.

+### 📄 License

+This project is under a custom proprietary license.
+Redistribution, modification, or commercial use is not allowed without explicit written permission from the author.
+See the LICENSE

 Spanish: